cdump/radiacode/README.md

 ### Installation and example projects
 ```
-# install together with all the dependencies for the examples, remove [examples] if you don't need them
+# install library together with all the dependencies for the examples, remove [examples] if you don't need them
 $ pip3 install 'radiacode[examples]' --upgrade

 # launch the webserver from the screenshot above